hamdam-hadi/green_environment_app/README.md

  __Participate in Challenges:__
  Users can browse and take part in various environmental challenges, earning rewards for successfuly completion.

-# Admin
- __User Management:__
+__Admin__
- Admins can view, edit, or delete user accounts.
+ .__User Management:__ Admins can view, edit, or delete user accounts.
- __Product and Reward Management:__
- Admins can add, update, or delete products and rewards in the system.
+ .__Product and Reward Management:__ Admins can add, update, or delete products and rewards in the system.
- __Challenge Moderation:__
- Admins can create, update, or delete environment related challenges.
+ .__Challenge Moderation:__ Admins can create, update, or delete environment related challenges.

  #### Tech Stacks
  __Golang__: Backend programming language used for building the application.
  __Echo Framework__: Web framework for Go used to create the RESTful API.